uPortal-Attic/uportal-home/docs/README.md

 #### Persistent layout of widgets
 The home page presents widgets in a remembered order.
 Logged in users can add to, remove from, and re-order this list.

-Under the hood, the home page layout is implemented as a personalized layout fragment in [uPortal][]'s `DLM`, so AngularJS-Portal delivers (and updates) a default set and ordering of home page content that is filtered to the viewing user's permissions.
+Under the hood, the home page layout is implemented as a personalized layout fragment in [uPortal][]'s `DLM`, so uPortal Home delivers (and updates) a default set and ordering of home page content that is filtered to the viewing user's permissions.

 #### Toggleable view modes

-Widgets show on the home page in either a minimalist "compact mode" or a rich "expanded mode".
-AngularJS-Portal takes a guess at the best default mode for a given browser and users can toggle the mode, with their preference stored in browser local storage.
+Widgets show on the home page in either a minimalist "compact mode" or a rich "expanded mode". uPortal Home takes a guess at the best default mode for a given browser and users can toggle the mode, with their preference stored in browser local storage.

 + [Expanded mode](expanded.md)
 + [Compact mode](compact.md)